brendanebers/wheresbrendan/README.md

 We don't really want to give you access to our database or let you play with our API keys, so you'll need to supply your own environment variables.
 See [config.py](/config.py) for what's missing, or get a hold of us if you think you're special.

+Content of this repository is copyright Brendan Ebers, 2015